 I want to tell you a story...

-I am sure you know of Jack Nicholson, the actor famous for such movies as The Shining, One Flew Over the Cuckoo’s Nest, and A Few Good Men.
-He has won multiple Oscars for his roles.
+I am sure you know of Jack Nicholson, the actor famous for such movies as The Shining, Chinatown, One Flew Over the Cuckoo’s Nest, and A Few Good Men.
+He has won multiple Oscar awards.

-Being a famous in Hollywood, you can expect that Nicholson is pretty liberal – which is correct.
+Being a big time actor in Los Angeles, you can expect that Nicholson is pretty liberal – which is correct.
 But there is one issue that he is staunchly against: abortion.